idu-who/notes/C++ basics.md

 - The latest C++ standard as of Nov 2022 is c++20 and c++23 is in progress.

 ## Core vs Standard Library vs STL
-- Core features/language of C++ is the basic syntax rules and data types that form the base of the entire language.
+- The core features and language of C++ consist of the basic syntax rules and data types that form the foundation of the entire language.
-- Standard library provides specialized features that can be included using header files.
+- The standard library is a part of the C++ ISO standard.
+It provides several generic containers, strings, streams, functions, etc.
-- These standard library features are widely used and are thus made readily available but they are not part of the core language.
+- Features of the standard library are defined in the `std` namespace, and the declarations are typically found in header files.
-- STL is part of the standard library.
-It includes additional data types/containers.
+- STL stands for the Standard Template Library.
+STL was developed by Alexander Stepanov prior to the standardization of C++.
+The standard library was created based on the concepts from the STL.
-- STL also has algorithms that work with these containers.
+- STL provides access to containers, iterators, and algorithms.

 ## Basic Structure of a C++ Program
 ```cpp